roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

  In the front of the room the current speaker had finished and as I looked around the room I saw facial expressions and nodding heads that said all to clearly, "Yeah, been there, done that" and I felt a surge of hope that we might just have come to the right place.
 Up front a man stepped to the center of the room and asked if there was anyone else who wanted to address the group and Brenda and I looked at each other.

  "Hi.
 I'm Brenda" "and I'm Mike" we said in unison, "and we are cum sluts."
-Report_Story #1